fission/fission.io/content/en/docs/crd/_index.md

-Archive contains or references a collection of source or binary files.
+Archive contains or references a collection of sources or binary files.

 _Appears in:_
 - [PackageSpec](#packagespec)